How to Fix Packet Loss

 If your usage is high compared to your maximum bandwidth, try using less and see if that fixes the packet loss.
 Or you could buy more bandwidth from your ISP if that's an option for you.

 Next, test all of your hardware.
-Try plugging your modem (or wherever your ethernet connection comes from) directly into your computer if possible.
+See if it works on other computers on your network.
+Try plugging your modem (or wherever your Ethernet connection comes from) directly into your computer if possible.
 If that does fix it, then try replacing your router or wireless card.
-If that doesn't fix it, you could try using a different cable, network card, or computer.

-If that doesn't fix it, it's probably on your ISP's end, and it will need to fix it.
+If it doesn't work over Ethernet, it's probably on your ISP's end, and it will need to fix it.
 You should try calling them, letting them know your problems and what you have tried, and praying they will do something about it.